NorthwestGreenChemistry/PrISM/app/content/Introduction.md

 * Restores natural capital
 * Supports a just and inclusive society

-PASS principles are founded on existing designed principles, including The American Chemical Society Green Chemistry Institute's Sustainable Design Principles which are derived from the Principles of Green Chemistry and Engineering ([5a](http://www.acs.org/content/dam/acsorg/greenchemistry/resources/2015-gci-design-principles.pdf)), and the OECD's Broad Policy Principles for Sustainable Materials Management ([5b](http://www.oecd.org/env/waste/46111789.pdf)).
+PASS principles are founded on existing designed principles, including The American Chemical Society Green Chemistry Institute's Sustainable Design Principles which are derived from the Principles of Green Chemistry and Engineering ([6a](http://www.acs.org/content/dam/acsorg/greenchemistry/resources/2015-gci-design-principles.pdf)), and the OECD's Broad Policy Principles for Sustainable Materials Management ([6b](http://www.oecd.org/env/waste/46111789.pdf)).

 **Supports a circular economy.** This is a broad and overarching principle that applies to the design of sustainable chemicals materials and products.
-A chemical, material or product (material for brevity) is not sustainable inherently.
+A chemical, material or product is not sustainable inherently.
 Rather, sustainability is tied to the dynamic context in which materials flow in environmental and economic systems.

-There is growing momentum toward a 'Circular Economy'.
-It's a simple idea but difficult to do.
-As chemicals, materials and products move through their life cycle stages and come to the end of life (Product Disposal), the product then becomes raw material for new iterations of products.
-To do so requires innovative ways of making products from which materials can be recovered and reused or the molecular design of chemicals and materials that degrade completely and harmlessly.
-A big challenge to a Circular Economy is the presence of toxic and persistent chemicals in products.
-Toxic and persistent chemicals in products can spoil opportunities for reuse, recycling and other aspects of a healthy Circular Economy.
+The circular economy concept is simple but difficult to implement.
+In a linear economy, as chemicals, materials, and products move through their life cycle stages and come to the end of life, they are disposed of as waste.
+In a circular economy, instead of disposing of products as waste, they become raw material for new iterations of products.
+To do so requires innovative ways of making products from which materials can be recovered and reused, or the molecular design of chemicals and materials that degrade completely and harmlessly.

+A big challenge to a circular economy is the presence of toxic and persistent chemicals in products.
+Toxic and persistent chemicals in products can spoil opportunities for reuse, recycling and other aspects of a healthy circular economy.
+Products that support a circular economy avoid hazardous components and include plans for maximizing value recovery at end of life.

 ![image](https://raw.githubusercontent.com/NorthwestGreenChemistry/PrISM/develop/app/assets/000-introduction/typical-product-life-cycle.png)
 [Learn more about Circular Design](https://www.circulardesignguide.com/)